huggingface/transformers/README.md

 Here are two quick-start examples using `Bert` and `GPT2` with pre-trained models.

-See the [documentation](#doc) for the details of all the models and classes.
+See the [documentation](#documentation) for the details of all the models and classes.

 ### BERT example

-First let's prepare a tokenized input with `BertTokenizer`
+First let's prepare a tokenized input from a text string using `BertTokenizer`

 ```python
 import torch